 Auto Night Mode

-Besides letting you customize or choose the color scheme of the interface, Telegram also has an option which allows you to switch from a light to a dark theme automatically.
+Besides letting you customize or choose the interface’s color scheme, Telegram also has an option that allows you to switch from a light to a dark theme automatically.

-You can either allocate the timing for this or manually assign a threshold brightness level such a way that the interface changes theme automatically when the brightness falls below a certain level.
+You can either allocate the timing for this or manually assign a threshold brightness level in such a way that the interface changes the theme automatically when the brightness falls below a certain level.

 Two-Factor Authentication (2FA)